 Pausha (Dec / Jan)Pausha PurnimaPunarvasu / PushyaShaktipeeth pilgrimages begin; Makar Sankranti preparation window

-Magha (Jan / Feb)Magha PurnimaMagha / Purva PhalguniSacred bathing at Prayagraj; ancestors honoured; Kumbh Mela peak
+Magha (Jan / Feb)Magha PurnimaMagha / Purva PhalguniSacred bathing at Prayagraj; ancestors honoured; Kumbh-season importance

 Phalguna (Feb / Mar)Holi Purnima / Phalguna PurnimaPurva Phalguni / Uttara PhalguniHolika Dahan; Holi festival the next day; Chaitanya Mahaprabhu Jayanti